nishidy/ParseWikipediaXML/README.md

 * Web interface to check the intermediate report including throughput
 * Test program to check if the program produces correct results with or without threads (in share directory)

-Hoping to provide as a module in these programming languages.
+Hoping to provide as a module in these programming languages for general purpose, not specifically for Wikipedia database.
 In terms of it, this repository is like an ecosystem to try and learn implementations in a better way.